Missouri Court Records

 How to Fight a Traffic Ticket Without Going to Court

 A court appearance is mandatory when wanting to contest a traffic ticket in Missouri.
-While some U.S states may allow trials by written declaration (contests made in writing) as a way of fighting these tickets without going to court, Missouri courts require a person’s physical presence on a specified court date, regardless of the offense’s severity.
-If the offender is 16 years or below, the ticketed party must appear with a parent or legal guardian.
+While some U.S. states may allow trials by written declaration (contests made in writing) as a way of fighting these tickets without going to court, Missouri courts require a person’s physical presence on a specified court date, regardless of the offense’s severity.
+If the offender is 16 years or below, the ticketed party is usually required to appear with a parent or legal guardian.
 For certain offenses, however, an attorney may appear in place of a person.
-That is, the entire legal process will be handled by the attorney without the court requiring the offender’s appearance.
-Exempted offenses, where the offender must appear in person, include DWIs, traffic violations involving an accident or death, driving while suspended/revoked, exceeding posted speed limits by 20 miles or more, and subsequent convictions within 24 months of a prior offense.
+That is, the entire legal process may be handled by the attorney without the court requiring the offender’s appearance.
+Exempted offenses, where the offender is expected to appear in person, include DWIs, traffic violations involving an accident or death, driving while suspended/revoked, exceeding posted speed limits by 20 miles or more, and subsequent convictions within 24 months of a prior offense.

 How Do You Get a Traffic Ticket Reduced in Missouri?